Quantum chemistry

 Blank lines are ignored, as is everything after a hashtag.
 The input file is case-insensitive.
 The key/value pairs can be separated by blanks or by the equal sign.
 Pairs and vectors must be encased in parantheses or brackets, their entries must be separated by commas.

-All programs will output the complete list of input options.
+The program will output the complete list of input options.
 You can always run

-qccode --help
+madqc --help

 which will output the input parameters and the copy/paste the options verbatim.
 Note the once an option appears in the input file it will be considered user-defined and will override all default or derived values.